American Anti-Slavery Society: Liberty Party

 Along with differing opinions about the role of women, the Liberty Party emerged as a separate anti-slavery organization that broke away from the American Anti-Slavery Society in 1839 in order to pursue an abolitionist agenda through the political process.
 As a radical, Garrison did not believe it prudent to fight the system from the inside.
 Because women in the West had a more fluid approach to their political involvement, particularly when it came to Garrison's staunch disagreement with the Constitution, they were drawn to supporting the Liberty Party.
 The disruption of the American Anti-Slavery Society, however, caused little damage to abolitionism.

 At the annual Society meeting in New York, on May 12, 1840, the first item of business was the appointment of a Committee of Business.
 Eleven people were chosen, with William Garrison the chairman.
 One of them was a woman, Abby Kelley.
 "The vote appointing Miss Kelley being doubted, the house was divided, and on a count there appeared 557 in favor and 451 against her election.
 Lewis Tappan, Amos A. Phelps, and Charles W. Denison successively asked to be excused from serving on the committee, for reasons assigned; having reference to the appointment of Miss Kelly as a member.
 They were excused."

 Decline and dissolution

 After the AASS schism in national leadership, the bulk of AASS activity in the 1840s and 1850s was carried on by state and local societies.

 The antislavery issue entered the mainstream of American politics through the Free Soil Party (1848–1854) and subsequently the Republican Party (founded in 1854).

-In 1870, the American Anti-Slavery Society was formally dissolved, after the Civil War, Emancipation and the 15th Amendment to the U.S. Constitution legally ended slavery.
+In 1870, the American Anti-Slavery Society was formally dissolved, after the Civil War, Emancipation, and the 13th Amendment, 14th Amendment, and 15th Amendment to the U.S. Constitution legally ended slavery, extended citizenship to all formerly enslaved people born in the U.S., and barred restricting voting rights on account of race or past enslavement.